how to soundproof a room from outside noise

 - Consider putting up heavy curtains.
 Changing your curtains for an alternative made from a heavier material can absorb a surprising amount of noise from the street.
 To block even more noise, make sure that your curtains also cover the wall below and above the windows.
 For a fantastic job, consider our fantastic curtain fitting service.

 - Build and fill a large bookcase.
 This one is especially aimed at book lovers.
 You can pick bespoke furniture or flat pack assembly.
-By filling the bookcase and ensuring there isn’t a lot of empty space on the shelves, you will find that a good amount of noise from the outside, or your neighbours, is unable to make its way into the room as books are excellent at absorbing noise.
+By filling the bookcase and ensuring there isn’t a lot of empty space on the shelves, you will find that a good amount of noise from the outside, or your neighbors, is unable to make its way into the room as books are excellent at absorbing noise.

 That's the easy way to make a soundproof room.
 How will immediately apply it in your resting place?